wygulmage/xmobar/readme.md

 :    Enables UVMeter plugin.
 The plugin shows UV data for Australia.

 `with_conduit`
-:    Use http-conduit for getting weather data enabling support for http proxyes
+:    Use http-conduit for getting weather data enabling support for http proxyes.
-     Requires [http-conduit] and [http-types]
+     Requires [http-conduit] and [http-types].

 `all_extensions`
 :    Enables all the extensions above.